 Head to South Philadelphia to find the Italian Market – America’s largest and oldest continuously operating open-air marketplace – along S. 9th Street, from Wharton to Fitzwater streets.
 Here, you’ll find cheese shops (including the quintessential DiBruno Bros.), fish and meat merchants, and dozens of outdoor stalls bursting with colorful, fresh produce.
 Today, you will also find vendors selling Asian and Latin American specialties alongside the market’s original Italian occupants.

-Found adjacent to the historic Eastern State Penitentiary, The Food Trust’s Fairmount Farmers Market fills the neighborhood’s namesake avenue each Thursday with locally roasted coffee, fruits from nearby orchards, Jewish baked goods, kombucha, and more.
+Found adjacent to the historic Eastern State Penitentiary, Fairmount Farmers Market fills the neighborhood’s namesake avenue each Thursday afternoon with locally roasted coffee, fruits from nearby orchards, Jewish baked goods, kombucha, and more.

-One of Philadelphia’s newest market experiences is found along the Delaware River.
-Once a municipal pier, Cherry Street Pier now serves as a mixed-use space, housing artist studios, art exhibitions, and pop-up markets and events.
-In addition to occasional farmers markets, the pier also regularly hosts a series of artisan pop-ups featuring jewelry, clothing, gifts and more from local makers.
+Once a municipal pier, Cherry Street Pier along the Delaware River waterfront now serves as a mixed-use space, housing artist studios, art exhibitions, and pop-up markets and events.
+The pier regularly hosts a series of artisan pop-ups featuring jewelry, clothing, gifts and more from local makers, in addition to farmers markets.
 Food trucks are also never far away and are often parked within the pier itself.
-Be sure to check Cherry Street Pier’s website prior to visiting for an up-to-date schedule of events.
+Be sure to check Cherry Street Pier’s Upcoming Events webpage prior to visiting for an up-to-date schedule of events.